 We are grateful for funding from Michigan State University, MIT-IBM Watson AI Lab, DARPA, Cisco Research, NSF, DSO National Laboratories, LLNL, ARO, Amazon Research.

-5. February 2025PI Liu is honored to receive the 2025 Withrow Rising Scholar Award from Michigan State University’s College of Engineering.
+5. February 2025PI Liu is honored to receive the 2025 Withrow Rising Scholar Award at Michigan State University.
 This prestigious award annually recognizes junior faculty for excellence in instruction, scholarship, and distinguished service to the university and student body.

 28. January 2025Congratulations to Yihua Zhang for receiving the prestigious IBM PhD Fellowship Award and the CPAL Rising Star Award.